HariSekhon/Knowledge-Base/kubernetes.md

 kubectl delete ns "$NAMESPACE" --force --grace-period 0
 ```

-Sometimes this isn't enough and it gets stucks on finalizers or cert-manager pending challenges:
+Sometimes this isn't enough, and it gets stuck on finalizers or cert-manager pending challenges:

 ```
 NAME                                                                STATE     DOMAIN                 AGE